eastskykang/machine-learning-project/README.rst

 The first part has to be your Legi-Number, the number in the second part identifies the project.

+**Note: The checks described in the following parapgraph have been temporarliy disabled, i.e. you can ignore the warning of failed flags on gitlab and skip the below paragraph!** Make sure to pass flake8 locally on your machine and that your code branch appears on gitlab.
+A selfcheck csv file will be uploaded after the project deadlines and after the checker completed.

 This repository runs an automatic quality check, when you push your branch.
 Additionally, the timestamp of the push is checked.